Extremal Bases, Geometrically Separated Domains and Applications: Abstract

 \section{Abstract}

 In this paper we introduce the notion of extremal basis of tangent vector fields at a boundary point of finite type of a pseudo-convex domain in $\mathbb{C}^{n}$, $n\geq3$.
 Using this notion we define the class of geometrically separated domains at a boundary point and we give a description of their complex geometry.
-Examples of such domains are given, for instance, by locally lineally convex domains, domains with locally diagonalizable Levi form at a point or domains for which the Levi form have comparable eigenvalues near a point and moreover we show that geometrically separated domains can be localized.
+Examples of such domains are given, for instance, by locally lineally convex domains, domains with locally diagonalizable Levi form at a point or domains for which the Levi form have comparable eigenvalues near a point.
+Moreover we show that geometrically separated domains can be localized.
 We also give an example of a non geometrically separated domains.
-Next we define what we call {}``adapted pluri-subharmonic function'' and give sufficient conditions, related to extremal basis, for their existence.
-Then, for these domains, when such functions exist, we prove global and local sharp estimate for the Bergman and Szegö projections.
-As an application, we strengthen a result by C. Fefferman, J. J. Kohn and M. Machedon (\cite{F-K-M-d-bar-Diag-Levi-Form}) for the local Hölder estimate of the Szegö projection removing the arbitrary small loss in the Hölder index and giving a stronger non-isotropic estimate.
+Next we define what we call {}``adapted pluri-subharmonic function'' and give sufficient conditions, related to extremal bases, for their existence.
+Then, for these domains, when such functions exist, we prove global and local sharp estimate for the Bergman and Szeg\"o projections.
+As an application, we strengthen a result by C. Fefferman, J. J. Kohn and M. Machedon (\cite{F-K-M-d-bar-Diag-Levi-Form}) for the local H\"older estimate of the Szeg\"o projection removing the arbitrary small loss in the H\"older index and giving a stronger non-isotropic estimate.